 If you have ever been left wondering what went wrong in a match, maybe the problem was you didn’t notice your opponent was a leftie.
-As Left Handers’ Day is celebrated on Monday, here is how to right your mistakes – unless you are a leftie of course, in which case and don’t get left on the wrong side of the court, and Happy Left Handers’ Day!
+As Left Handers’ Day is celebrated, here is how to right your mistakes – unless you are a leftie of course, in which case and don’t get left on the wrong side of the court.
+Happy Left Handers’ Day!

 Traditionally lefties have been able to use their strongest side to exploit their opponents’ weakest.
 So the sinistral serve out wide from the left (ad) court and their forehands both put pressure on the right handed players’ backhands.
 In recent years, one of the most famous examples is how Nadal’s high bouncing forehand has been mercilessly effective against Federer’s one handed backhand.

 Much of the lefties’ advantage is now said to be reduced in the pro game as so many players have become equally strong on both sides.
-On the other hand, lefties (Nadal and Kerber) have won 2 of the 6 Grand Slam titles so far this year . . .
+On the other hand, lefties (Nadal and Kerber) have won an awful lot of titles . . .

 How to play a leftie